Add your Insight

 You should submit your article for review by 28th February 2021, please read the Instructions for Authors below.

 When you submit your article, you will be asked whether you are submitting for a special issue.
-Please use the pull-down menu to note that you are submitting your paper for the Special Issue: Advances in Communication, Technology and Social Media.
+Please use the pull-down menu to note that you are submitting your paper for the Special Issue: Cultural safety for Indigenous Peoples in nursing and midwifery education and practice.
 Please also note in the cover page of your manuscript that you are submitting it for this special issue.

 If you have any questions about the mechanics of submitting a paper for Contemporary Nurse you should find the answers in the guidelines for authors linked above.